himasz/transactional-outbox-pattern/README.md

   substitute: a relay failover republishes the same logical message under a new one.
 - **A `DEAD` row needs a human.** Nothing retries it and nothing sweeps it.
 Alert on `count(*) FILTER (WHERE status = 'DEAD')`.

+### Saga (`saga-example`)

+- **No timeouts.** A saga that stalls because a participant is down stays stalled until it comes back.
+Production wants a deadline per step and an escalation path — which is the point where choreography starts wanting an orchestrator.
+- **One database, one relay for four services**, and one event envelope for nine event types.
+  Real deployment is a database and a relay each, with per-service event contracts.
+No code joins across service tables, but the isolation is a convention here, not a boundary — hence the `saga_` prefix on every table.
+- **`available = available - 1` is the one non-idempotent effect.** The saga leans on the inbox to make it safe; `verify-saga.sql` CHECK 7 (stock conservation) is the invariant that would catch it if the inbox ever failed.